It’s the end of agencies as we know it.

 The claim these days is that agency services are modular.

 One agency to manage search, another for reputation management, another for PR.
-What's worse, the barrier for entry is so low, that almost anyone can start their own agency.
+What’s worse, the barrier for entry is so low almost anyone can start their own agency.
+Is there a way to get your agency’s foot in the door, then expand the relationship and offer more services to clients?

 A cattle call that forces amateurs and professionals into the same muddy pen.

-As an agency you're forced to deal with a variety of depressing and incredibly unfair expectations (e.g. SEO agencies that guarantee rankings or traffic).
-What's worse, most agencies accept these disturbing changes.
-They don't do it because they have to, they do it because they can't keep the lights on if they don't.
+As an agency, you’re forced to deal with a variety of depressing and incredibly unfair expectations (e.g., SEO agencies that guarantee rankings or traffic).
+What’s worse, most agencies accept these disturbing changes.
+They do it because they won’t be able to keep the lights on if they don’t.

 Which is precisely why most agencies are abused and mistreated by clients.
-There's no way to tell agencies apart.
+There isn’t a clear set of metrics clients can use to evaluate agencies; this is especially true for specialists like SEOs, development houses, and paid advertising shops.
 So clients construct their own abusive set of rules to get the results they want from their agencies.

 The problems above, specifically hyperspecialization, mean clients are less interested in upsells, right?